Jimanie, owned by Stephanie Seabrook Hedgepath and located in central South

 breeds thrown in on occasion just for fun!)
 We have successfully combined the

-top American, British, Australian and most recently Finnish bloodlines to present
+top American, British, Finnish and Australian bloodlines to present

 to the fancy the best Pembroke Welsh Corgi possible.